LukeB42/Emissary/README.md

 ./Emissary --port         (defaults to 6362)

-Add feeds by writing them to a file, then pipe the file:

-user@host $ cat feeds.txt
+Add feeds by writing them to a file and then pipe the file into Emissary: user@host $ cat feeds.txt db_limit 5g
-db_limit 5g
 # url                    name    minute  hour    day month   weekday